CMPUT301F19T08/AliMama/doc/Product Backlog.md

 **US 03.01.01** Story Point: 3 risk Level: medium
 - As a user, I want a profile with a unique username.
-- [ ] requires an **Android Activity and its corresponding layout xml** which serves two purposes:  as an login screen; as a new participant signup screen.
+- requires an **Android Activity and its corresponding layout xml** which serves two purposes:  as an login screen; as a new participant signup screen.
-#### Layout Design
+#### Rationale
-- [ ] the layout should contains the following Widgets:
+- the layout should contains the following Widgets:
 - An Image View displaying Logo (Project Name)
 - An Edit Text view for Username
 - An Edit Text view for password